lukensmall/pkg_ping/README.md

 pkg_ping will shorten the timeout period to the download time of the fastest previous mirror throughout ftp timing calls if no -v or if -V is used, so if you want the fastest single result, don't use -v or you could use -V, but it won't print the result to the screen.

-If it is run as root, it will make ftp calls run as user pkg_fetch.
+If it is run as root, it will make ftp calling processes change to the pkg_fetch user which only has read access to the /var/empty directory, and ftp(1) doesn't unveil() so it may actually be safer to run as root.

 If the parent process spins up dns caching, file writing and is calling ftp, it can run 4 processes at one time, all with very different pledge sets.